-Douglas M. Fambrough, III Ph.D. co-founded Dicerna in 2007 and has served as the Company’s chief executive officer since 2010.
-Prior to joining Dicerna as CEO, Doug specialized in financing innovative life science technology companies as a general partner with Oxford Bioscience Partners, a Boston-based venture capital firm.
+Douglas M. Fambrough, III, Ph.D., co-founded Dicerna in 2007 and has served as the Company’s chief executive officer since 2010.
+Prior to joining Dicerna as CEO, Dr. Fambrough specialized in financing innovative life science technology companies as a general partner with Oxford Bioscience Partners, a Boston-based venture capital firm.

-In 2003, Doug and two other investors founded Sirna Therapeutics, a first-generation RNA interference (RNAi) pioneer; he served on Sirna’s Board of Directors until the company was acquired by Merck for $1.1 billion in 2006.
+In 2003, Dr. Fambrough and two other investors founded Sirna Therapeutics, a first-generation RNA interference (RNAi) pioneer; he served on Sirna’s Board of Directors until the company was acquired by Merck for $1.1 billion in 2006.
 Other investments include Solexa, developer of the dominant ultra-high-throughput DNA sequencing platform, acquired by Illumina for $600 million; and Cambrios Technologies, which invented and now markets biologically inspired electronic materials for touch screens and flat panel displays.
-Before joining Oxford, Doug was a genomic scientist at the Whitehead/MIT Center for Genome Research (now known as the Broad Institute).
+Before joining Oxford, Dr. Fambrough was a genomic scientist at the Whitehead/MIT Center for Genome Research (now known as the Broad Institute).

 Martin Freed, M.D.

-He co-founded and served as chief medical officer of Civitas Therapeutics, Inc., from December 2010 to October 2014 (acquired by Acorda Therapeutics, Inc., or Acorda) and as senior vice president, clinical development of Acorda from October 2014 through January 2015.
+Dr. Freed co-founded and served as chief medical officer of Civitas Therapeutics, Inc., from December 2010 to October 2014 (acquired by Acorda Therapeutics, Inc.) and as senior vice president, clinical development of Acorda from October 2014 through January 2015.

-Dr. Freed spent nearly 14 years at GlaxoSmithKline and its predecessor, SmithKline Beecham Pharmaceuticals or SmithKline Beecham, where he served numerous roles including vice president, clinical development and medical affairs in the metabolism therapeutic area.
+Dr. Freed spent nearly 14 years at GlaxoSmithKline and its predecessor, SmithKline Beecham Pharmaceuticals, where he served in numerous roles including vice president, clinical development and medical affairs in the metabolism therapeutic area.
 He has authored over 100 publications or presentations.

 Dr. Freed has been Board Certified in Internal Medicine, Nephrology and Clinical Pharmacology.
-He performed his internal medicine residency at Temple University Hospital and nephrology fellowship at Yale-New Haven Hospital.
-A Fellow of the American College of Physicians, Dr. Freed received his B.S. with Distinction in Biology from the University of Delaware and M.D. from Pennsylvania State University’s College of Medicine.
+He performed his internal medicine residency at Temple University Hospital and his nephrology fellowship at Yale-New Haven Hospital.
+A Fellow of the American College of Physicians, Dr. Freed received his B.S. with Distinction in biology from the University of Delaware and his M.D. from Pennsylvania State University’s College of Medicine.

 Stephen Hoffman, M.D., Ph.D.